-- Evaluate current game fee structure - Request semi-annual game fee raises - Contact local colleges/school career days - Expand the number of GHSA sanctioned training camps to provide state-wide geographic opportunities - Provide economical ways to assist new officials. - Provide a path for advancement in the local association. - Development a strong mentoring program within the local association. - Work with the GHSA Office to address these issues; - Communication between the GHSA Office and GHSA chartered officials associations - Address the issues regarding sportsmanship by players, coaches, and spectators at GHSA contests. - Security/safety of game officials at GHSA contests. - Game administration at GHSA contests.
+- Evaluate current game fee structure - Contact local colleges/school career days - Expand the number of GHSA sanctioned training camps to provide state-wide geographic opportunities - Provide economical ways to assist new officials. - Provide a path for advancement in the local association. - Development a strong mentoring program within the local association. - Work with the GHSA Office to address these issues; - Communication between the GHSA Office and GHSA chartered officials associations - Sportsmanship by players, coaches, and spectators at GHSA contests. - Security/safety of game officials at GHSA contests. - Game administration at GHSA contests.